asmyczek/popcorn/README.markdown

 Module Dictionary provides functions to build dictionaries from JavaScript arrays.
 The constructor function `dictionary()` takes an array as argument and returns the dictionary object.
-Currently two generator functions are supported by the dictionary
+Currently three generator functions are supported by the dictionary
 object:

   - `list()` - a range function which returns all or a subset of elements.
   - `element()` - picks a random dictionary element.
+  - `elements()` - picks n random elements.

-Popcorn comes with several default dictionaries for most common names, surnames, passwords, domains etc.
+Popcorn provides several default dictionaries for most common names, surnames, passwords, domains etc.

 ## State and variables

-The generation process maintains a state object that is accessible and modifiable by all generators.
-The `generate()` function takes an optional state object as argument.
+The generation process maintains a state object which is accessible and modifiable by any generator.
+The `permutate()` and `circulate()` functions takes an optional state object as argument.
 If this is not provided, an empty object is created.

 To access the state use `withState()` generator, for example:

-<pre><core>
+<pre><code>
 var generator = {
 	id  : withState(function(s) { s.id = 1; return gen(s.id); }),
 	user: withState(function(s) { return gen('user-' + s.id); })
 };
-</core></pre>
+</code></pre>

 The first generator sets an id attribute on the state object and returns a generator for this id.
 The state object id attribute